farhiongit/c_thread_pool/README.md

 ##### Timeout delay of idle workers

-The timeout delay before thread pool internal and external resources are deallocated when a thread pool is kept idle for too long can be modified with:
+The timeout delay after which thread pool internal and external resources are deallocated when a thread pool has been kept idle for too long can be modified with:

 ```c
 void threadpool_set_idle_timeout (struct threadpool *threadpool, double delay)
 ```

 `delay`, in seconds, should be a non negative value, otherwise it is ignored and `errno` is set to `EINVAL`.
-It can not exceed 10.000.000 seconds.
+It can not exceed 10,000,000 seconds.

-> This delay should be set to a value larger than the time required to allocate global resources for tasks.
+> This delay would be set to a value larger than the time required to allocate global resources for tasks.
 It should nevertheless be kept as low as possible to release unused scarce resources when workers are kept idle for a long period.

 The default delay is 0.1 seconds when a thread pool is created by `threadpool_create_and_start`.

-The delay is set to 10.000.000 seconds by default after `threadpool_set_global_resource_manager` is called : resources will not be deallocated by default if the thread pool is idle.
+The delay is set to 10,000,000 seconds by default after `threadpool_set_global_resource_manager` is called : resources will not be deallocated by default if the thread pool is idle.
 `threadpool_set_idle_timeout` should be called _after_ `threadpool_set_global_resource_manager` to lower the delay in order to deallocate scarce resources after a specified idle delay.

 #### Manage worker local data